opendocsg/opendoc-sensor-data-exchange/FAQs/FAQs.md

+# READ THIS FIRST

+This is a 5 minute read that helps you understand most of the in-and-outs of SDX.

 ## What is SDX?

 **SDX** stands for **Sensors Data Exchange**, a centralized sensor data exchange platform for the Whole-of-Government (WOG).
 It is part of the Strategic National Project under Smart Nation Solutions Platform (SNSP).

 **SDX** enables government agencies and individuals to:

-- Publish and subscribe real-time sensor data using a self-service portal both on-premise and in the commercial cloud.
+- Publish and subscribe real-time sensor data using a self-service portal both government intranet and government commercial cloud.
 - Share unclassified (potentially up to restricted) sensor data with government sector organisations and individuals.

 ## Is SDX secured?